Sytm/httpserver/README.md

 # httpserver
 This is a small libary for a HTTP WebServer

-As first, you must create a new instance of an WebListener.
+As first, you must create a new instance of an WebListener like this:
-First Step: Create an own instance like this
 ```java
 public class Listener implements WebListener {